nmfisher/thermion/thermion_dart/README.md

 _filamentController.setPositon(entity, 1.0, 1.0, 1.0);
 ```

-On desktop, you can also click any renderable object in the viewport to retrieve its associated FilamentEntity (see below).
+On desktop, you can also click any renderable object in the viewport to retrieve its associated ThermionEntity (see below).

 ### Camera movement

-To enable mouse/swipe navigation through the scene, wrap the `FilamentWidget` inside a `FilamentGestureDetector`:
+To enable mouse/swipe navigation through the scene, wrap the `ThermionWidget` inside a `FilamentGestureDetector`:

 ```
 class MyApp extends StatelessWidget {